AguaClara/Textbook/AIDE/Specifications.rst

 Configurations
 --------------

-A. Open StaRS (OStaRS) - used for flow rates greater than about 20 L/s.
+A. Open StaRS (OStaRS) with 6 filter layers - used for flow rates greater than about 20 L/s.
 The minimum OStaRS flow rate is set by the minimum dimensions of the filter box that can be constructed and that enable filter maintenance.

 #.
+Open StaRS (OStaRS) with 2 filter layers - used for flow between about 3 and 12 L/s.
+This technology is under development.

+#.
 Enclosed StaRS (EStaRS) filters - used for lower flow rates.
+This technology is under development

    1. Can be located on the same slab as the clarifier and flocculator because the EStaRS is operated under vacuum in backwash mode to achieve the necessary head for fluidizing the sand.
    #.
 Assembled using PVC pipe as the body of the filter